Transformation Programme

-During the period 2025-2028, the completion of several significant safety and security-related projects is forecast to cost approximately €38m.
+During the period 2026-2028, the completion of several significant safety and security projects is forecast to cost approximately €30m+.
+The scale of this investment highlights the ambitions of the Airport Transformation Programme to modernise operations.

 Planned Projects 2026-2028

-- Refurbishment and upgrade of the electrical Infrastructure, aeronautical ground lighting
+- Refurbishment and upgrade of the electrical Infrastructure, aeronautical ground lighting under the Airport Transformation Programme.

 - (AGL) and air traffic control systems